安裝中文字典英文字典辭典工具!

 TRANSPIRED definition: 1 past simple and past participle of transpire 2 If it transpires that something has happened… Learn more

-- TRANSPIRED Definition Meaning - Dictionary. com
+- TRANSPIRED Definition Meaning | Dictionary. com

-Transpired definition: (of events) having taken place See examples of TRANSPIRED used in a sentence
+TRANSPIRED definition: (of events) having taken place See examples of transpired used in a sentence

 - Transpired - definition of transpired by The Free Dictionary

-- TRANSPIRE - Definition Translations | Collins English Dictionary
+- TRANSPIRE definition and meaning | Collins English Dictionary

 - transpire - Wiktionary, the free dictionary